-Many parents have even turned to creating home-preparations of cannabis medicine because the federal government refuses to make medical cannabis more accessible, as is shown in the film.
+Many parents have even turned to create home-preparations of cannabis medicine because the federal government refuses to make medical cannabis more accessible, as is shown in the film.

 In addition, Weed the People examines the differences between the pharmaceutical and medicinal cannabis industries, showing who’s approach works best for children diagnosed with forms of cancer.

-There are reasons this cannabis Netflix documentary tops our list.
+There are reasons this sits atop our list of best Netflix weed documentaries.
 Perhaps most importantly, Weed the People emphasizes that not all corners of cannabis culture are marred by recreational highs, lazy stoners, and clout-chasing rappers.
 In fact, it goes much deeper than that: cannabis culture is about saving lives.

 “Cooked with Cannabis”